Sergei Ogorodnikov (bodybuilder)

 Sergei Ogorodnikov (born 1965 in Bavly, Russian SFSR, Soviet Union) is a Russian professional bodybuilder.

 Biography

 Bodybuilding career

-Began bodybuilding training in 1983 at student gym.

-Since 1993 participated in competitions of European and world level.
+Ogorodnikov began bodybuilding training in 1983 at student gym.
+From 1993, he participated in the European and world level competitions.

-In 2000 won NABBA Mr. Universe Amateur.
+In 2000 he won NABBA Mr. Universe Amateur.

-In 2005, after four years of taking second place, won NABBA Mr. Universe Pro.
+In 2005, after four years of taking second place, he won NABBA Mr. Universe Pro.

-In 2009 declared his intention to leave the sport due to injury.
+In 2009 he declared his intention to leave the sport due to injury.